- Expand your Marketing and Outreach

 Each element of the above represents a chapter in the book of branding.
 So when you say you need branding work, it's no surprise that you might get a broad set of responses.

-Three levels of branding effort
+Three levels of nonprofit branding

 To have a branding conversation, we like to break things down into three sizes/types of efforts.
 Here are your "small", "medium", and "large" sized branding efforts.
 The following apply whether creating your first brand or refreshing/rebranding an existing one.